Redland Bay, Queensland: Education

-Redland Bay State School is a government primary (Prep-6) school for boys and girls at Gordon Road (27.6185°S 153.2930°E).
+Redland Bay State School is a government primary (Prep–6) school for boys and girls at 125–141 Gordon Road (27.6185°S 153.2930°E).
 In 2017, the school had an enrolment of 876 students with 65 teachers (56 full-time equivalent) and 42 non-teaching staff (27 full-time equivalent).
 It includes a special education program.

+Scenic Shores State School is a government primary (Prep–6) school for boys and girls at 350-372 Serpentine Creek Road (27.6660°S 153.3038°E).

 There are no secondary schools in Redland Bay.
 The nearest government secondary school is Victoria Point State High School in neighbouring Victoria Point to the north.

 Amenities

 The Redland City Council operates a mobile library service which visits Stradbroke Street.